Menopause is a time of natural changes in a woman’s body. What causes these hormonal, physical, and emotional changes? Your ovaries.

 Going through menopause can affect your sleep cycle on three different levels.

 Your estrogen and progesterone levels decrease during menopause.
 This can trigger a number of changes in your lifestyle, particularly in your sleeping habits.
 This is partly because progesterone is a sleep-producing hormone.
-While your body copes with these dwindling hormone levels, you may find it harder to fall asleep and more difficult to stay asleep.
+While your body copes with these dwindling hormone levels, you may find it harder to fall asleep and stay asleep.

 Hot flashes and night sweats are two of the most common side effects of menopause.
-As your hormone levels fluctuate, you may feel as if you’re having sudden surges and drops in your body temperature.
+As your hormone levels fluctuate, you may feel as if you’re having sudden increases and drops in your body temperature.

 - Stress.
 Work, family, and personal relationships can take their toll on more than just your mental health.
 They can affect your sleep, too.

-- Poor dietary habits.
+- Certain dietary habits.
 Eating too late in the evening can affect your digestion, and in turn, your body’s ability to sleep.
 Drinking stimulants such as coffee, tea, or alcohol can also disrupt your body’s sleep cycle.

 - Travel for work.
 If you have more sky miles than car miles, your sleep schedule is likely affected.
 Jet lag and time zone changes can take a toll, both in the short term and in the long term.